10 Interview Tips For Hiring Managers

 1. Candidate Screening.
 Prior to face-to-face interviews, Candidates should be carefully screened for job requirements, experience, past performance, job tenure and cultural fit in order to use your time and theirs efficiently.
 Screening includes evaluating resumes and applications and at least two or three telephone interviews.

 2. The Job Description that you use should include job requirements that have been demonstrated to correlate with success for the job and your company, rather than based on anecdotal information.
 Include “soft” job requirements, i.e. attitude, behavior, professionalism, courtesy, appropriate dress, enthusiasm, and energy.
+Also include the advantages that your company offers its employees.

 3. Prepare a list of open ended questions, including at least one question relating to each job requirement.
 After Candidates answer each question, ask probing, follow-up questions, in order to test the accuracy and completeness of their answers.
 Follow-up questions can be as simple as “why” or “tell me more”.
 Check each question as you ask it, to avoid skipping or duplicating one.